 Many organizations have successfully implemented evidence-based programs that address these risk factors head-on.
 The objective of these programs is to reduce recidivism, improve reentry rates, and lower the cost of offender program management.

-Sentinel Offender Services has assisted several community corrections agencies in this effort.
+Sentinel Offender Services offers cognitive skills programs based on methodology proven to reduce recidivism.
+We have assisted several community corrections agencies in this effort.
 Together, we develop a custom curriculum designed to meet the needs of their specific offender population.
 Sentinel employees deliver end-to-end in-community programs.
 Each course we deliver is built with evidence-based practices.
 Courses include anger management, thinking for good, parenting skills and similar.

 Download the document or read it online below